-Assam is a land where one can see unseen beauty of nature.Red rivers and blue hills can make you spell bound.Breathtaking scenes, hospitable people, various rare species of animals and birds compel you to fall in love and stay here longer and longer...
+Welcome to Assam the land of virgin natural beauty.Red rivers,blue hills, breathtaking scenes, hospitable people, various rare species of animals and birds including rhino and herds of wild elephants will greet you and you will fall in love with them and to stay here longer and longer...